dpsframework/dpsframework.org/index.md

 ## Objectives of the _{{ site.title[page.lang] | escape }}_ Project

-The execution of the `**{{ site.title[page.lang] | escape }}**' project is pending approval and it's in search of financing.
+&nbsp;The execution of the `**{{ site.title[page.lang] | escape }}**' project is pending approval and it's in search of funding.
 It has an estimated range of two years (Dec.
 2019 - Dec.
 2021) and its objectives are as follows:

 1. Evolve the code of the four **DPS-Agents** for their exploitation in the **Domains**:
    - _E-learning_ and _Educational systems_.
-   - _User-centered applications_.
+   - _User-Centered Applications_.
-   - Capacity and reliability to act as autonomous _Assisting agents_.
+   - Capacity and reliability to act as autonomous _Assistance Agents_.
 1. Establish the **MIT License** as of Dec.
 2019 and use the **Open-Source** project development model.
 1. Adapt the source code to take advantage of the modular capabilities of **JAVA / openJDK 11.x**[^ORACLE] or higher.